Teaching Discrete Mathematics 2 (TD2)

 Study day 2:

-During this course you will work toward completing an assignment.
-The deadline for this assignment is 9 September 2019.
+During July and August you will work toward completing an assignment.
+The deadline for this assignment is 7 September 2020.

 Frequently Asked Questions